sitegeist/Sitegeist.CookieBouncer/README.md

     # List of cookies that are allowed
     allowPatterns: []

     # List of cookies to always be rejected.
-By default we allow none.
+By suggest to reject all.
     # !!!
 The Neos-Session cookie is always allowed !!!
     denyPatterns: ['*']
 ```